Samuel A. Tamposi: Development of Citrus Hills

 In 1977, Tamposi was invited to become a limited partner in ownership of the Boston Red Sox.
 Through this association, Tamposi became friends with Ted Williams.
 Williams soon became a spokesperson for Tamposi and Nash's new planned Floridian community, Citrus Hills.

 Personal life

-One of his granddaughters, Maggie Goodlander, is an attorney who was U.S. deputy assistant attorney general for the Antitrust Division from 2022 to 2024 and is currently the Representative for New Hampshire's 2nd congressional district.
+One of his granddaughters, Maggie Goodlander, is an attorney who was U.S. deputy assistant attorney general for the Antitrust Division from 2022 to 2024.
+In November 2024 she won election to Congress as the Representative for New Hampshire's 2nd congressional district, and has served in that position since January 2025.
+Her husband is Jake Sullivan.

 Another granddaughter, Ali Tamposi is an accomplished singer-songwriter, having written or co-written hits such as "Stronger (What Doesn't Kill You)", "Señorita", "It Ain't Me", "Idol", among others.